maxawake/AML-COVID19-Final-Project/README.md

 # Improving Time-Series Forecasting for the COVID-19 Pandemic with Invertible Neural Networks and Gaussian Processes: A Comparison
-The submisson for the lecture Advanced maschine learning at Univerity Heidelberg Sommer Semester 2021
+Final Project for the lecture "Advanced Machine Learning" by Prof. Dr. Ulrich Koethe at Heidelberg Heidelberg in the Sommer Semester 2021